Creamy German Cucumber Salad Recipe (Gurkensalat)

 Shop here

-Sour Cream: If you don't have sour cream on hand, plain Greek yogurt is a fantastic substitution for sour cream.
-It's a 1:1 switch and it is a healthier option.
+Sour Cream: If you don’t have sour cream on hand, plain Greek yogurt is a fantastic substitute.
+It’s a 1:1 switch and it is a healthier option.
 You can also substitute mayonnaise in a pinch, but I prefer the tanginess of sour cream or Greek yogurt.

 Vinegar: white vinegar is a common ingredient in German recipes but if you don’t have any, you could swap it out with apple cider vinegar or lemon juice (fresh or bottled) for a similar tangy flavor.